guitarvydas/guitarvydas.github.io/_posts/2021-12-03-Garbage Collection.md

 # Memory Re-Use
-Re-use of memory has caused many *accidentail complexities*.
+Re-use of memory has caused many *accidental complexities*.

 Memory re-use might be a necessary evil for constructing systems using present computer hardware, but, this detail - memory re-use - should not be tangled up in DI.